Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 I couldn’t cry because any time I started to cry, I would start to breathe fast, I would tense up, and then it was so much pain that I couldn’t breathe.
-So I remember laying there and wanting to cry, and not being able to cry.
+I remember laying there, wanting to cry, and not being able to cry.

 I also remember the pain in my back and finally being able to communicate and saying, “You’ve gotta get me off my back.”
 They set me up in the bed.
 Then I had to go to the bathroom because I’m laying on the catheter that was taking care of my urine.

-The doctor came to talk to me and she could tell because I was shaking so badly, that I was in immense pain.
-She was very frustrated because at the time, the nurses were not responding very well, and they did not know it was the surgeon who was asking them to bring in more pain killers for me, so they were taking their time a little bit.
+The doctor came to talk to me, and she could tell, because I was shaking so badly, that I was in immense pain.
+She was very frustrated because at the time, the nurses were not responding very well.
+They did not know it was the surgeon who was asking them to bring in more pain killers for me, so they were taking their time a little bit.

 She had to get a little bit severe and make sure they got in there.
 They were saying I couldn’t go home if they gave me more.
 The doctor said, “It doesn’t matter.
 Then she will stay, because she is in so much pain she cannot understand what I’m saying.”